 Order online through MyDMV

-You can safe and print a PDF version of your Standard, Lifetime or CDL driving record abstract through MyDMV.
+You can save and print a PDF version of your Standard, Lifetime, or CDL driving record abstract through MyDMV.
 You will have 5 days after your order to download it.
 The fee is $7.

 To create a MyDMV account, you will need your most recent New York State driver license, permit, or non-driver ID.

 Make sure your computer and web browser have all recent updates to avoid problems downloading your record.

 See the Records Request Navigator if you do not have: